Bristol Schools Arts Fund

 Initiated and funded by Bristol-based artist Luke Jerram, he is offering this funding to fine arts departments of state secondary schools in Bristol.
 He believes that good quality art education should be accessible to everyone.
 Arts provision should also be seen as a core subject as they are important for developing skills of creativity, collaboration, self expression and more widely for our economy, which needs creative people who are able to problem solve, think independently and think ‘out of the box’.
 School arts education should be properly funded by the state, not through private donations like this!

-Working with Spike Island Arts studios the selected artist has 24-hour access to their own studio space at Spike Island for a year, from September 2019 to August 2020.
+Working with Spike Island Arts studios the selected artist has 24-hour access to their own studio space at Spike Island for a year.
 They are also granted Spike Associates membership, which offers free access to regular talks, studio visits from artists, critics and curators, and peer-to-peer learning and support.
 The selected artist also receives a bursary of £5,000 and three one-to-one mentoring sessions with Luke Jerram throughout the year.

 This is a fantastic opportunity for self-led professional development and to launch your career as an artist.

-The 2019 Dreamtime Fellowship, initiated with funding and support from Luke Jerram, was awarded to Bristol-based artist Izzy Mooney.
+The first Dreamtime Fellowship, was awarded in 2019 to Bristol-based artist Izzy Mooney.
 Despite the pandemic Izzy has been able to produce a substantial body of new film and ceramics work.
 The financial security also ensured her bills were paid, which meant she stayed in Bristol and didn’t have to move back home to London during the pandemic.
 She has now been made an arts technician at UWE, providing additional stability, enabling her arts practice to continue.

 The award is advertised annually through Luke’s social media and via Spike Island.